BigSoftVideo/DOTEbase/scope.md

 The [Clips Viewer](clips-viewer.md) can show [Transcript and Media Clips](clips.md) in the current _DOTE_ Project that is open in _DOTEbase_, and it can broaden the scope to list all clips in selected Projects and Transcripts in or more DOTEspaces.

+## Clip Presets

+Saved [Clip Presets](clip-presets.md) are only available in the DOTEspace in which they were saved.
+They cannot be transferred to other DOTEspaces.

 ### Collections Browser

 The [Collections Browser](collections-browser.md) shows all [Clip Collections](clip-collections.md) across all DOTEspaces.